BYUHPC/slurm-auto-array/share/man/man1/slurm-auto-array.1.md

 `--array`, `--cpus-per-gpu`, `--cpus-per-task`, `--gpus-per-node`, `--gpus-per-socket`, `--gpus-per-task`, `--ntasks-per-core`, `--ntasks-per-node`, and `--ntasks-per-socket`.

-`#SBATCH` directives within submission scripts are also parsed.
+`#SBATCH` directives within submission scripts are also parsed; `#SAA` directives are treated identically to allow flags only used for `slurm-auto-array` to be safely included.